Allegheny-Computer-Science-111-F2017/cs111-F2017-practical8-starter/README.md

   * Create and call the `displaySymbolInTriangle` method to produce the desired output
   * Create and call the `displaySymbolInDoubleTriangle` method to produce the desired output

+Please note that course instructor will also check to ensurer that your program produces the correct output.
+Note that, when you receive the source code for this assignment, it will not compile correctly due to a missing method.

 When you use the `git commit` command to transfer your source code to your GitHub repository, [Travis CI](https://travis-ci.com/) will initialize a build